mmbman/Katagiri/1980-07-02-Karma-Where-Karma-Originates.md

 #### 12:33

 And then next, consciousness is there.
 But consciousness is produced by first stage of human action, (it is) encouraged by *avidyā*, ignorance.
 And then this consciousness enters into the present, the human world.
 You can get into it; you can get into the gate of the present life: *name and form*, *six consciousnesses*, et cetera.
 You can get in.
 That’s why *consciousness* is, in a sense, pretty important. *Consciousness* means including will, volition, or all mental / psychological functions; this is consciousness.
 [Dogen ](glossary#dogen) [Zenji](glossary#zenji) says that right before you die, that moment right before you die, you (can) chant the Triple Treasure, and you can take a vow to be reborn as a human being in the next life, to help all sentient beings.
 You can.
 Because, this is consciousness.
 Consciousness is really powerful!
 Why is consciousness very powerful?
 Because consciousness is created by the first stage of human action.
 You don’t know why you do this, you don’t know exactly, but you act.
 You act, already.
 By what?
 This is *ignorance*. *Ignorance* means you are there but you don’t know.
-You don’t know, but as long as you are there, you want to know.
+You don’t know, but as long as you are there, you *want* to know.
 So finally, very naturally, you move.
 This is first stage of human movement.

-#### 15:08

-So, the first stage of human movement, according to my term, this is really *vitality*.
+So, the first stage of human movement, according to my term, this is really vitality.
 In a good sense, this is really vitality.
 Don’t you think so?
 But in a sense you don’t know what the truth is, you cannot understand, that’s why you suffer.
 You are *afflicted* with human life: that is basic nature of human being.
 But in a sense, by this, attached to this ignorance, we are moving: moving, acting and creating consciousness, and by the consciousness we can get in human world.

 So from this point, *ignorance* is really dumb. *[Hesitant laughter.]* For in a sense, attached to *dumbness*, we can get into human world.
-Don’t you think so?
-That is what is called… well, according to me, this is really vitality in human life.
-Don’t you think so?
-If you don’t, if you always understand the truth and you are always there, well you cannot get the vitality, because you are always in heaven. *[Unintelligible.]* No suffering; you are always there in the heaven.
+That is what is called… well, according to me, it is really vitality in human life.
+If you don’t [have ignorance], if you always understand the truth and you are always there, well you cannot get the vitality, because you are always in heaven. *[Unintelligible.]* No suffering; you are always there in the heaven.
 You know heaven?
 Heaven is really paradise.
-No suffering.
-Completely no suffering, because if you want anything, if even for a moment if you think, “I want,” immediately something happens.
+Completely no suffering, because if you want anything, if even for a moment you think “I want,” immediately something happens.
 Everything you want is given to you, so it’s not necessary to suffer.
 That is heaven; paradise.
 Everybody wants to go there; that’s why we struggle in human life.
-But apparently, if you go to paradise, you’re really boring. *[Laughter.]* It’s not where human beings should be!
+But apparently, if you go to paradise, you’re really bored. *[Laughter.]* It’s not where human beings should be!
 So, you’re lucky, anyway, to suffer. *[Scattered laughter and sighs.]* Because suffering is really vitality; creating human vitality to live.
 Even though you don’t like it, it is true, according to these twelve causations.
 Don’t you think so?

 Where does *ignorance* come from?
 We don’t know.
 Where do *you* come from?
 You were born from your mothers.
 Why did you choose your mothers?
 We don’t know.
 When you are conscious of where you are, it’s too late! *[Laughter.]* You are already in the mother’s womb.
 And already if you are conscious of where you are, you’re already in the mother’s womb, and you are already moving.
 Don’t you think so?